 \begin{lem} If $m \in \{ 0, \ldots, N \}$ and $C$ is a component of $G^{-1}(E_m)$ contained in $A$, let $Z_m(C)$ be the number of zeros of $G$ in $C$, counting multiplicities, plus the number of neighbourhoods $\Omega_j(0, s, G)$ contained in $C$, and let $Y_m (C)$ be the number of zeros of $G'$ in $C$, again counting multiplicities.
 Then

 \end{lem} \textit{Proof.} The lemma will be proved by backwards induction, and (\ref{zeroineq}) clearly holds when $m=N$.
 Now suppose that $0 < m \leq N$, and that (\ref{zeroineq}) holds whenever $C$ is a component of $G^{-1}(E_m)$ contained in $A$.
 Let $D$ be a component of $G^{-1}(E_{m-1})$ contained in $A$; the idea of the proof is to delete from $D$ pre-images of $\lambda_m$, thus leaving residual components of $G^{-1}(E_{m})$, to each of which the induction hypothesis can be applied.
 Take all points $\zeta_j$ in $D$ with $G(\zeta_j) = w_{m}$; each pre-image of $\lambda_m$ in $D$ contains at least one $\zeta_j$.
 If $\zeta_j$ is not a critical point, continuation of $G^{-1}$ along $\lambda_{m}$ gives a path $\sigma_j$ from $\zeta_j$ to $\partial D$.
 These paths $\sigma_j$ are pairwise disjoint, because $G$ has no critical values on $\lambda_{m}$ apart from $w_{m}$ itself.
-Delete all of these $\sigma_j$ from $D$; the set $D'$ which is left is open and is still connected, because if a path joining two points in $D$ meets any of these $\sigma_j$, then it meets only finitely many of them, and may be diverted around each without leaving $D'$.
+Delete all of these $\sigma_j$ from $D$; the set $D'$ which is left is open and is still connected, because if a path in $D$ joining two points of $D'$ meets any of these $\sigma_j$, then it meets only finitely many of them, and may be diverted around each so as not to leave $D'$.